ThatCodeCodingGuy/Dutch-GPT-2-Text-Generation/README.md

 You can check it out and try it out [here](https://huggingface.co/spaces/azizbarank/Dutch-GPT-2-Text-Generator).

 #### The Features of the Web Application:
-Aside from the Dutch GPT-2 model, on the left sidebar there are two main additional methods for text generation:
+Aside from the Dutch GPT-2 model, on the left sidebar there are three main additional methods for text generation:
 * Temperature:
 The quality of the text can be controlled manually by this method.
 Lower rate would result in a more coherent text while the higher one would yield a text that is more diverse.
 It should not be forgotten that there is a trade-off between coherence and diversity.

-* Sampling:
+* Top-k and Top-p Sampling:
-Sampling can be used in conjunction with temperature mainly to limit the words that may sound too odd for the sentence.
-It has two main varieties:
+These sampling methods can be used in conjunction with temperature mainly to limit the words that may sound too odd for the sentence:
   * Top-k Sampling:
 To do this sampling, a cutoff rate is manually chosen to limit the words.
   * Top-p Sampling (nucleus):